Where to find the garish steel bridges in Fortnite

-Where is the green, yellow, and red Fortnite steel bridge?
+Where are the Fortnite steel bridges?
 These brightly-coloured landmarks are not only places with which you can easily avoid falling in the drink and access new areas away from the storm, they are aesthetic pieces, too.
 These metal traversal points come in a range of colours, which is pretty fitting with Fortnite's Pixar-esque aesthetic in mind.

 Fortnite green steel bridge